deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 Spin System
 ===========

-At the heart of any ``mrsimulator`` calculation is the definition of a **SpinSystem** object describing the sites and couplings within a spin system.
-Each **Simulator** object holds a list of **SpinSystem** objects which will be used to calculate frequency contributions.
+At the heart of any ``mrsimulator`` calculation is the definition of a :ref:`spin_sys_api` object describing the sites and couplings within a spin system.
+Each :ref:`simulator_api` object holds a list of :ref:`spin_sys_api` objects which will be used to calculate frequency contributions.

 .. _site_documentation:

 Site
 ----

-A site object holds single site NMR interaction parameters, which include the nuclear shielding and quadrupolar interaction parameters.
+A site object holds single-site NMR interaction parameters, which include the nuclear shielding and quadrupolar interaction parameters.
-Consider the example below of a **Site** object for a deuterium nucleus created in Python.
+Consider the example below of a :ref:`site_api` object for a deuterium nucleus created in Python.

 .. code-block:: python